-This company profile of Heineken, Brazil, reveals the unethical practices of one of the largest beer producers.
+This company profile of Heineken Brazil reveals the unethical practices of one of the largest beer producers.
 It provides examples of harmful methods across the categories of political interference, promotion, sabotage, manipulation, and deception – the Dubious Five Strategies.

 Heineken Brazil, a subsidiary of the Dutch brewing company Heineken N.V., has established itself as a player in the Brazilian beer market.
 Since its entry into Brazil in 1990 through a partnership with Kaiser, Heineken has expanded its footprint, acquiring Kirin’s Brazilian operations in 2017, which bolstered its market presence.